 I have not spent much time delving into the specifics of training.
 There are a great many books and professional, private training academies, including NRA instructors, out there that can provide what is not possible for me to do in this series of articles.
 I do, however, have several suggestions:

-The potential of easier access to suppressors at the beginning of the Trump Administration has not materialized.
+The potential of easier access to suppressors at the beginning of the Trump Administration did not materialized.
+Despite having control of both houses of Congress and the presidency for several years, Republican “leaders” didn’t bother to delist suppressors from NFA status.
+Imagine that.
 There is no such thing as a “silencer.”
 All suppressors do is reduce the sound of firing to a level that will not immediately damage hearing, a real concern for home defense and many other common uses.
-Even a suppressed gun shot sounds like a gunshot, just somewhat different than a non-suppressed shot.
+Even a suppressed gunshot sounds like a gunshot, just somewhat different than a non-suppressed shot.

 (2) Use the Weaver Stance.
 Information is widely available.
 Some may argue this point, and no single approach is perfect for everyone, but it is a foundational issue, and it works.

-(3) Be purposeful, focus your attention and be firm, but always work to be, above all else, relaxed and smooth.
+(3) Be purposeful, focus your attention and be firm in your grip, but always work to be, above all else, relaxed and smooth.
 Smooth is truly fast.
 You can be relaxed while simultaneously firmly gripping your gun.

 (4) Consistently train the same way.
 As I’ve said before, train the way you want to fight, because you will fight as you’ve trained.